midl-xyz/midl-js/apps/docs/root/hooks/useEdictRune.md

 # useEdictRune

 Edicts (transfers) one or more runes to one or more receivers.
+The transaction will only be broadcast if `publish` is set to `true` in the parameters.

 ## Import